sharklang/sharklang/SyntaxAndControlsExamples.md

 ![dd syntax Example](/img/ddExampleNoError.png)

-In the example above comments are mandatory, constants have to be uppercase, Data Objects or Entities have to start with an uppercase… many coding styles are imposed as part of the compiler, and not as a style or formatting policy.
+In the example above comments are mandatory, constants have to be uppercase, Data Objects or Entities have to start with an uppercase… Many coding styles are imposed as part of the compiler, and not as a style or formatting policy implemented by another tool on the side.

 The experience of large development shops, often offshore, show that having a very homogenuous coding style is helping to improve maintainability, and this is thus very oriented in that direction.